 But moving back toward the beginning I have to say it took me a long time to get into the book.
 Perhaps because it started with a war scene and then moved into a shoot out.
 Perhaps because the instant and compelling attraction between two people who were both focused on not being in a relationship (for work or for fear) seemed to be a bit to sudden and perhaps a bit too convenient.
 Perhaps it was just this season of Covid-19 lockdown that made it hard to concentrate.
 Whatever the reason, this book took awhile to warm up to.
 It took me weeks to get half way into the story and just hours to finish once I was finally engaged.

 But circling back to the ending I have to say that all in all, it was a good western.
 An independent woman, a protective and noble cowboy, the attempted rescue of a prodigal, family reconciliation, personal growth and, of course, love, make At Love’s Command a book worth reading.

-I received a free digital copy of this novel in exchange for my honest opinion.
+I received a free digital galley of this book in exchange for my honest opinion.